telerik/fiddler-everywhere-docs/traffic/mock-client-requests.md

 Use the **Rule Builder** to create rules and automatically trigger a specific action that meets the matching criteria set in the rule.
 To mock a client request, enable the **Rules** tab, set a rule, and execute the request that will trigger that rule.

+>tip The term **client** applies to the end-user application that triggers the HTTP(S) request.
+Examples of such are browser applications (websites), desktop applications (like MSTeams, BattleNET, Spotify, etc.,) or any other software that makes an HTTP(S) request and respects the Fiddler's proxy.

 To create and test a rule:

 1. Select the **Rules** tab and click the **Add Rule** button.
 As a result, the [**Rule Builder**]({%slug rules-general%}#rule-builder) opens.